skaut/shared-drive-mover/README.md

 [![Codecov (with branch)](https://img.shields.io/codecov/c/github/skaut/shared-drive-mover/master?logo=codecov)](https://app.codecov.io/gh/skaut/shared-drive-mover)
 [![GitHub License](https://img.shields.io/github/license/skaut/shared-drive-mover)](https://github.com/skaut/shared-drive-mover/blob/master/LICENSE)

+> [!IMPORTANT]
+> ## DEPRECATED
+>
+> **This project is no longer maintained and will not receive any updates.** Version 31 works as of September 2025, but future changes to Google services may break it.

 This app enables Google Workspace users to easily move files from their personal drives to a Shared Drive (previously known as a Team Drive).

 The app is intended to run as a [Google Apps Script Web App](https://developers.google.com/apps-script/guides/web).